MetPX/sarracenia/doc/design/plan.rst

-  exchanges that do not start with x (and ar not built-in.) queues that do not start with q\_ perhaps delete them? or just report?
+  exchanges that do not start with x (and ar not built-in.) queues that do not start with q\_ perhaps delete them? or just report? or figure out how to set rabbitmq permissions to prevent misuse.
+- adjust apache indexing to put date directories in descending order. - Khosrow. access pattern is that most people want the latest data, so makes little sense to have nearly everyone read the entire directory.